 Learn About Plant Breeding

-Plant Breeding course online.
-Learn to breed plants successfully.
+Learn the art of successful Plant Breeding.
 This is an ideal online course for Nurserymen, Horticulturists, Plant Enthusiasts or anyone aspiring to be a Plant Breeder.

 Study genetics and plant breeding techniques.
 Learn from our team of professional horticulturists and plant scientists, located across both Australia and the UK.

 This is an excellent course providing the necessary foundation needed to understand breeding any type of plant; an opportunity to be mentored by highly trained and experienced horticulturists and an avenue for building your networking within relevant sectors of industry.

 - Modern Plant Breeding

 - The Plant Breeding Industry

 - Sources of Genetic Material: Germplasm Preservation, Botanic Gardens, Plant Breeding and Research Institutions, Wild Populations

 - Cells and Genes (An Overview): Plant Cells, Chromosomes, Genes